SECURE THE JOB YOU WANT & EXCEL

 One simple way to relieve stress at work is to stop everything for a breathing exercise several times a day.
 Sitting still, breathe in through your nose for a count of three and breathe out through your mouth for a count of six.
 Keep repeating this for about three minutes.

-Some progressive organizations are implementing policies designed to reduce the stress imposed on their employees.
+Progressive organizations are implementing policies designed to reduce the stress imposed on their employees.
 One such policy, adopted by Pfizer Canada, is to ban any work-related phone calls or e-mails being sent between the hours of 6 PM and 6 AM.
 Pfizer calls this popular policy “Freedom 6 to 6”.
-Other organizations are banning e-mails on Fridays and weekends.
+The e-mail servers of Volkswagen in Germany are programmed to cease sending e-mails to employees starting 30 minutes after work and not to resume sending them until 30 minutes before the beginning of the next workday, plus to prevent any e-mails on weekends.
+Some organizations are also banning e-mails on Fridays as well as weekends.

 Occasionally, you may find yourself saddled with a “bad boss”, one who is frequently bullying, manipulative, unsupportive or demanding in a totally unrealistic manner.
 If you come to believe this is the case, carefully assess whether you are the one creating the problem and whether it is possible for you to change your behavior in the job to make your supervisor “happy”.